simonhw/gardening-services/README.md

     ![Our Story section of About Us page](docs/images/readme/about-story.png)

 - The second section has a different background colour and inset shadow both to seperate it clearly from the other sections and to break up the amount of white on the page.
 This section contains two different headings which detail the business' mission and the top reasons to patronise The Garden Path.
-There is a button underneath the "Why Choose Us?" list which brings the customer directly to the Contact Us page if they want to get a quote for the work to be carried out.
+There is a button underneath the "Why Choose Us?" list, which brings the customer directly to the Contact Us page if they want to get a quote for the work to be carried out.

     ![Our Mission section of About Us page](docs/images/readme/about-mission.png)